willow-carroll-polzin/EDUSAT/README.md

 ## Installation and setup:
 To set up this project:
-1. Install nodejs
+1. Install nodejs [add installation link]
-2. Install yarn
+2. Install yarn [add installation link]
 3. Run the EDUSAT.bat file.
 Two new command prompt windows will open up, as well as a webpage in your browser at *localhost:8085*
 4. If you close the command prompt windows, the GUI will no longer work.
 Keep them open.